JEANNE HALLOCK ENTERPRISE UX DESIGNER

 Each charttable shows the number of years of experience I have in each area

-UX Skills
+UX Design Skills

 General Tools